andreicscs/Grace/README.md

 # Grace

-The name stands for Generic Risk Assessment and Cancer Evaluation
+optimizing grace's ML algorithms.

-to run the program the "javaFX" and "javaCSV" libraries are needed https://openjfx.io/;
+to build the project the "javaFX" and "javaCSV" libraries are required. download them and set them up as user libraries (eclipse). https://openjfx.io/;
 https://www.csvreader.com/java_csv.php

-these are the parameters needed in the java build config vm --module-path "%PATH_TO_JAVAFX%\lib" --add-modules javafx.controls,javafx.fxml
+These are the parameters needed in the java build config vm to correctly build the project.
+--module-path "%PATH_TO_JAVAFX%\lib" --add-modules javafx.controls,javafx.fxml